Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 For this project, you'll be using the JavaFX libary to create your application, display text, etc.  JavaFX is included in Java 1.8, so you do not need to download any additional libraries for this project.
 JavaFX is a massive library that's designed to support a wide variety of Java applications; as a result, it is significantly more complicated than the `StdDraw` library you used in project 0.
 You will likely find JavaFX overwhelming when you first start writing code!
 One of the goals of this project is to help you get comfortable with using external libraries.
 To help you get started, we have written few example applications (described in `examples/README`); we highly recommend that you use one of these examples as a starting point for your editor.
 There will be cases where our example is incomplete and you need to look up functionality on your own; the [official documentation](https://docs.oracle.com/javase/8/javafx/api/) is a good starting point.

 Much of the functionality you'll implement in this project will be initiated by `KeyEvents`.
 There are two kinds of `KeyEvent`s: `KEY_TYPED` events and `KEY_PRESSED` events.  `KEY_TYPED` events are generated when a Unicode chracter is entered; you should use these to find out about character input for your text editor.
 You can ignore `KEY_TYPED` events that have 0-length (keys like the arrow key will result in a `KEY_TYPED` event with 0-length), that have a charater equal to 8 (which represents the backspace), and that have `isShortcutDown()` set to true.
-You should use `KEY_PRESSED` events for all other kinds of input.  `KEY_PRESSED` events have an associated `KeyCode` that's useful for finding out about special keys (e.g., the code will be `KeyCode.BACKSPACE` for the backspace key).
+You should use `KEY_PRESSED` events for all other kinds of input.  `KEY_PRESSED` events have an associated `KeyCode` that's useful for finding out about special keys (e.g., the code will be `KeyCode.BACK_SPACE` for the backspace key).
 If you're unclear how `KeyEvent`s work, make sure to see the `KeyPressPrinter.java` example.

 There are a few JavaFX classes that you **may not** use as part of this project.
 You should only display text using the `Text` class; you cannot use the `TextFlow`, `TextArea`, `TextInputControl`, or `HTMLEditor` classes (these classes provide functionality to render text that you should implement yourself!).